YangLinyi/yanglinyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m a Research Assistant Professor in the [Westlake NLP group](https://westlakenlp.netlify.app/), working with [Yue Zhang](https://frcchang.github.io/).
-Previously, I graduated with a PhD from the Insight Centre, University College Dublin, where I worked with [Barry Smyth](https://people.ucd.ie/barry.smyth) and Ruihai Dong.
+I am currently serving as a Research Assistant Professor within the [Westlake NLP group](https://westlakenlp.netlify.app/), under the mentorship of Yue Zhang.
+My academic journey culminated in a PhD from the Insight Centre at University College Dublin, where I had the privilege of working alongside [Barry Smyth](https://people.ucd.ie/barry.smyth) and Ruihai Dong.

-I am broadly interested in the problem of Data-centric AI and Trustworthy AI, improving the transparency and generalization of neural networks for natural language understanding.
-I am now working on causality-guided methods for NLP and its applications in high-stake domains to achieve this goal.
-Please email me if you have any questions about our research work.
+My research interests lie at the confluence of Artificial Intelligence (AI) for Finance and Natural Language Processing (NLP), particularly in enhancing the robustness of neural networks against out-of-distribution data and augmenting their causal reasoning capabilities for practical applications.
+Currently, I focus on developing causality-guided approaches within NLP, aiming to foster innovations in the high-stake sectors.

+Should you wish to inquire further about my research, I welcome you to contact me via email.

-I always look for highly motivated interns with strong programming skills to work with me.
-If you want to collaborate, please email me your CV.
+In addition, I am keen on mentoring and working with highly motivated interns who possess strong programming capabilities.
+If you are interested in collaborating, please do not hesitate to send your CV to my email.

 # Honors and Awards